 Until your appointment at our office, you can take steps to keep your child comfortable.
 Blood, if present, can be absorbed with clean, damp cotton balls, gauze, or paper towels.
 Apply gentle pressure to the area to stop bleeding and help your child hold this in place until their appointment.
 The pressure is the key to slowing the bleeding.

 You can also give your child a pain reliever like ibuprofen or acetaminophen to keep them feeling comfortable.
 Applying an ice pack to their cheek can also help with pain, discomfort, and swelling.

 These are all temporary treatments, so don’t waste any time.
-You need to come to our office as soon as you can to get the emergency dental care that your child needs from Dr. Yoni and Dr. Brittany.
+You need to come to our office as soon as you can to get the emergency dental care that your child needs from Dr. Yoni.

 A dental emergency can be scary for your child, and they may feel very anxious.
 Do your best to remain calm and stay positive, and talk them through the situation.
 You can feel good knowing that they will receive treatment from experts.

-Remind your child that he or she will get care from Dr. Yoni and Dr. Brittany very soon, and that they will feel a lot better once they’ve been treated.
+Remind your child that he or she will get care from Dr. Yoni very soon, and that they will feel a lot better once they’ve been treated.
 Use a soothing voice, hug your child, and only use reassuring language and actions.
 If you can stay positive and calm, your child will feel a lot better about their situation.